vanutp/tgbridge/docs/en/localization.md

 # Localization

-This mod uses 2 language files: `lang.yml` for bot's own messages and `minecraft_lang.json` for Minecraft messages.
+This mod uses 2 language files: `lang.yml` for bot's own messages and `minecraft_lang.json` for Minecraft messages, such as advancements and death messages.
 It's a bit hard to use another language due to the fact that the minecraft server installation only supports English language.

 ## Bot's own messages

 You can download `lang.yml` for other languages from the [translations](https://github.com/vanutp/tgbridge/blob/master/translations) directory of this repository.
 If you want your language to be added, feel free to submit a Pull Request with your translation.

+Also, `lang.yml` is meant to be customized by the server owner and is never overwritten by the mod.

 ## Minecraft messages